BRANCHlab/metasnf/README.md

 data that is ready to be used for clustering.
-Each list within a `data_list` contains (1) a dataframe that will be used for clustering, (2) the name of that dataframe, (3) the **domain** of that dataframe, (4) the **subdomain** of that dataframe, and (5) the type of data (numerical, categorical, or mixed) of the features within that dataframe.
+Each list within a `data_list` contains (1) a dataframe that will be used for clustering, (2) the name of that dataframe, (3) the **domain** of that dataframe, and (4) the type of data (continuous, ordinal, discrete, nominal (categorical), or mixed) of the features within that dataframe.

 Domains are user-specified labels that indicate which dataframes describe similar sources of data.
 For example, structural MRI data and diffusion MRI data may be grouped within a neuroimaging domain.

-Subdomains are user-specified labels for further granularity.
-For example, a cortical thickness dataframe and a subcortical volume dataframe may be grouped within a structural MRI subdomain.

 ### The `outcome_list`